Disorder in AdS$_3$/CFT$_2$: Properties of the holographic averaged state

 \subsection{Energy-momentum tensor and trace anomaly}

 Here, we compute the energy-momentum tensor of the dual theory on the boundary.
-Since the disorder averaged metric \eqref{eq:AveragedPoincare} is in Fefferman--Graham gauge, we can do so by use of the standard result \cite{deHaro:2000vlm}
+Since the disorder-averaged metric \eqref{eq:AveragedPoincare} is in Fefferman--Graham gauge, we can do so by use of the standard result \cite{deHaro:2000vlm}

 where $\gamma_{ij}$ is the metric induced on the boundary, expanded as

 The trace is understood in terms of $\gamma_{ij}^{(0)}$ as $\tr\big(\gamma^{(2)}\big)=\gamma^{(0)\,ij}\gamma_{ji}^{(2)}$.
 We denote the expectation value as $\langle\langle\cdot\rangle\rangle$ to distinguish it from disorder averages.